Quick answer

 The best European airport lounges outclass most US lounges by a wide margin, with standouts at London Heathrow, Istanbul, Munich, and Amsterdam offering experiences that feel more like boutique hotels than waiting rooms.
 If you're flying through Europe in 2026, here's where to spend your layover.

-I've spent an embarrassing amount of time in European airports over the past two years, enough to have strong opinions about which lounges justify arriving early and which ones are just a chair with slightly better snacks.
+Spend enough time in European airports and clear patterns emerge about which lounges justify arriving early and which ones are just a chair with slightly better snacks.
 European lounges, as a category, tend to do a few things differently than their American counterparts: the food is generally more thoughtful, the design leans toward actual architecture rather than corporate beige, and there's usually real wine instead of whatever comes in a box.

 London Heathrow (LHR)